 Touchy Coffee rises out of the ashes of Superior Merchandise.
 Touchy was Superiors sister company that provided the coffee at Superior.
 Now a weekend only shop in a different location in North Troy.
 Grab a cup to see what they have on offer, grab a bag of beans, and you’re set for brewing at home.

 488 Broadway, Albany

 13 3rd St, Troy

 Stacks is a solid neighborhood coffee shop.
 They’re also the original specialty coffee shop in the area.
 Stacks has a robust food program at the Broadway and Troy locations.
 And in my experience they tend to have longer hours and are open more than any other shop in the area.

 211 Broadway, Troy

 little pecks is a cafe attached to the Lucas Confectionery wine bar in Troy.
 They have coffee from Portland, Maine’s Tandem Coffee Roasters that you can get as a batch brew, pour over, or espresso.
 You can also buy bags of whole bean coffee from them.
 Pretty much everything here is good, and the space in the garden is a great place to spend time with friends or a book.

-I can not in good faith recommend Tierra, Uncommon Grounds, Hudson River Coffee House, Delaware Trolley House, Emack and Bolio’s, Bonobo, Stagecoach Coffee, Iron Gate, Mug Shots, or Daily Grind solely for their coffee.
+As my focus for this listing is specialty coffee, I can not in good faith recommend Uncommon Grounds, Emack and Bolio’s, Bonobo, Stagecoach Coffee, Iron Gate, Mug Shots, Spill’n the Beans, or Daily Grind for their coffee.